Real Twistings are 2-Line Bundles: Comparison work

-In this section we review, based on \cite[Section 4]{freed6}, how Chern-Simons theory gives rise to equivariant twistings and a corresponding theory of twisted equivariant vector bundles, and we show that both fit into our general setting.
+In this section, we review, based on \cite[Section~4]{freed6}, how Chern--Simons theory gives rise to equivariant twistings and a~corresponding theory of twisted equivariant vector bundles, and we show that both fit into our general setting.

-Let $G$ be a compact Lie group.
-For maps $G^k \to G^l$ between products of $G$ with itself we use a self-explaining notation that combines projections, multiplication, and inversion; e.g., $p_{1,2\cdot3,4^{-1}}:G^5 \to G^3$ denotes the map $(g_1,...,g_5) \mapsto (g_1,g_2g_3,g^{-1}_4)$.
-Moreover, the pullback along such a map will be denoted by $p_{1,2\cdot 3,4^{-1}}^{*}(...)=(...)_{1,2\cdot 3,4^{-1}}$.
-The following definition is \cite[Def.
-5.1]{carey4}.
+Let $G$ be a~compact Lie group.
+For maps $G^k \to G^l$ between products of $G$ with itself, we use a~self-explaining notation that combines projections, multiplication, and inversion; e.g., $p_{1,2\cdot3,4^{-1}}\colon G^5 \to G^3$ denotes the map $(g_1,\dots,g_5) \mapsto \bigl(g_1,g_2g_3,g^{-1}_4\bigr)$.
+Moreover, the pullback along such a~map will be denoted by $p_{1,2\cdot 3,4^{-1}}^{*}(\dots)=(\dots)_{1,2\cdot 3,4^{-1}}$.
+The following definition is~\cite[Definition~5.1]{carey4}.